dwilsondev/sage-animated-image-generator/README.md

 # Supported Upload Filetypes
 * .png
 * .jpg/jpeg
+* .tif/tiff
 * .webp
 * animated .gif (for video only)
 * .mp4
-* .zip (containing .png, .jpg, or .webp images)
+* .zip (containing a mix of PNG, JPG, WebP, and TIF images)

-# Supported Export Filetypes
+# Output Filetypes
 * Animated GIFs (as .gif)
 * Animated WebP (as .webp)
 * Animated PNG (as .png)